MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 ### Modifier states

 Modifier states are top-level variations in design.
-They are not necessarily dependent on application state and may be applied as a stylistic choices.
+They are not necessarily dependent on application state and may be applied as a stylistic choice.

 Examples include size variations, primary and secondary buttons, or the position of an image within a layout component.